vinyldns/vinyldns/CONTRIBUTING.md

 ### Modifying your Pull Requests
 Often times, you will need to make revisions to your PRs that you submit.
 This is part of the standard process of code review.
 There are different ways that you can make revisions, but the following process is pretty standard.

 1. Sync with upstream first.  `git checkout master && git fetch upstream && git rebase upstream master && git push origin master`
 1. Checkout your branch on your local `git checkout your-user-name/user-branch-name`
 1. Sync your branch with latest `git rebase master`.
 Note: If you have merge conflicts, you will have to resolve them
 1. Revise your PR, making changes recommended in the comments / code review
+1. Stage and commit these changes on top of your existing commits
 1. When all tests pass, `git push origin your-user-name/user-branch-name` to revise your commit.
 GitHub automatically recognizes the update and will re-run verification on your PR!